Steven Cowley: Computational approaches and future vision

 Cowley supports integrating artificial intelligence (AI) into fusion system design.
-He told an audience at his University of Oxford Lamb Lecture that integrated modeling systems “with multiscale simulations, plus AI surrogates, plus simulations of the neutrons, simulations of the damage, and simulations of the engineering to try to design a better fusion system” are needed to design the ideal fusion system.
-“We’ve got to stop guessing how to get to fusion and start calculating how to get to fusion.”
+He told an audience at his University of Oxford Lamb Lecture that integrated modeling systems "with multiscale simulations, plus AI surrogates, plus simulations of the neutrons, simulations of the damage, and simulations of the engineering to try to design a better fusion system" are needed to design the ideal fusion system.
+"We’ve got to stop guessing how to get to fusion and start calculating how to get to fusion".

 In his 2025 Robert Hofstadter Memorial Lecture at Stanford University, Cowley noted StellFoundry as one such project at PPPL that is using AI to try to find the ideal configuration for stellarators.

-“Artificial intelligence may help us a lot.
-We find that we can replace a lot of steps in post now with steps in codes now with steps in artificial intelligence.
-This shortens the time to calculate the configurations and will allow us to survey all different configurations and come up with an optimal solution out of that.”

-In an opinion piece in The Washington Post, however, Cowley pointed out that “a digital solution is not enough,” calling for “investments in the tens of billions of dollars” to build a fusion pilot plant.
+In an opinion piece in The Washington Post, however, Cowley pointed out that "a digital solution is not enough", calling for "investments in the tens of billions of dollars" to build a fusion pilot plant.
 He also noted that developing a highly skilled workforce and international collaboration are key.
-“I am now firmly convinced it isn’t if, but when fusion will be deployed at scale.
+"I am now firmly convinced it isn't if, but when fusion will be deployed at scale.
 Undoubtedly, by the end of this century, clean, safe, sustainable fusion reactors will power cities, towns, data centers, and factories. ...
-I won’t live to see it happen, but I take comfort in knowing that babies born today might well witness the world transformed.
+I won't live to see it happen, but I take comfort in knowing that babies born today might well witness the world transformed.